 This is a huge topic which may well dictate whether refurbishment is easy or impossible so pay attention!
 I'm really targeting this at Windows, but to a lesser extent these comments apply to hatches too.

 Companies that sell ranges (eg Lewmar, Gebo, Goiot, Moonlight etc) would have what we term catalogue models.
 An example would be the Lewmar Standard Portlight in size 0, 1, 2, 3, 4, 4L, 4R and 5.
 These are (New Standard, or were in the case of Old Standard) off the shelf models/sizes.

 Companies that make windows specifically for a model of boat, on a bespoke basis make what we call custom windows.
 These also include the companies listed above, who do both.

 Some custom windows are produced in such volume that manufacturers regard/treat them as catalogue units.
-For example the Bavaria short and long opening portlights.
+For example the Bavaria short and long opening portlights manufactured by Lewmar.

 Window manufacturers tend to support catalogue models for considerably longer than custom.
-They also often ensure that a new model is a direct replacement for an older model, without modification.
-So for example, a 1990 Lewmar Old Standard Opener size 1 (a common size) can be swapped out with a current Lewmar New Standard Opener size 1.
-Note that only applies to a complete unit swap, the parts (eg glazing and fixings) are not interchangeable.
+They also often ensure that a new model is a direct replacement for an older model (same cut-out dimensions and corner radius), without modification.
+So for example, a 1990 Lewmar Old Standard Opener size 1 (a common size) can be swapped out with a current Lewmar (Mk3) New Standard Opener size 1.
+Note that only applies to a complete unit swap; the parts (eg glazing and fixings) are not interchangeable.